Alajuwon/ElkProj1-GS/README.md

 Only the Jump-Box Pro machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- _TODO: Add whitelisted IP addresses_
+- azureuser@<IP Address> of Jump-Box

 Machines within the network can only be accessed by A home IP Addess.
 - _TODO: Which machine did you allow to access your ELK VM?
-WEB 1 What was its IP address?_10.0.0.5
+WEB 1 What was its IP address?_    10.0.0.5

 A summary of the access policies in place can be found in the table below.